 The LACDA continues to be proud partners in the County's Homeless Initiative.
 Since Housing Assistance's last communication, one (1) additional local public housing authority joined our efforts to administer a Homeless Incentive Program (HIP), bringing the number of collaborating Public Housing Agencies to nine (9).
 The HIP provides monetary assistance to help homeless families secure decent, safe, and sanitary housing.
 First, property owners/managers receive the equivalent of one month's rent to hold their units and consider accepting a family with a housing voucher or certificate.
 The owner may also receive funds when the family moves out to prepare the unit for the next family.
-Secondly, HIP provides families with a listing of available units, assistance to cover the application fee, security deposit, utility deposit, and other move-in costs.
+Secondly, HIP provides families with a listing of available units, assistance in the preparation for the rental process, transportation to visit units, and financial assistance to cover the application fee, security deposit, utility deposit, and other move-in costs.
 Since July 1, 2019, the LACDA successfully secured housing for nearly 4,000 formerly homeless families, expending over \$6 million in incentive payments and financial assistance to families in the process.
 The success of this initiative is a direct result of collective collaborations and commitments to end homelessness throughout Los Angeles County.